-CONDITION 21.
+CONDITION 22.
 RECREATION ACCESS PLAN FOR SLAB CREEK RESERVOIR

-Prior to initiation of Iowa Hill construction, the Licensee shall develop a Recreation Access Plan that addresses recreation access to the reservoir: (1) during the time of construction of Iowa Hill Reservoir and the tunnel connecting to Slab Creek Reservoir; and (2) when Iowa Hill Reservoir and associated powerhouse are operational.
-The Licensee shall submit the Plan to the Deputy Director for approval.
-The Deputy Director may require modifications as part of the approval The Licensee shall implement the plan upon receiving all necessary regulatory approvals.
+Prior to initiation of Iowa Hill construction, the Licensee shall develop a Recreation Access Plan that addresses recreation access to the Slab Creek Reservoir: (1) during the time of construction of Iowa Hill Reservoir and the tunnel connecting to Slab Creek Reservoir; and (2) when Iowa Hill Reservoir and associated powerhouse are operational.
+The Licensee shall submit the plan to the Deputy Director for approval.
+The Licensee shall provide the Deputy Director with at least 90 days to review and approve the plan prior to submittal to the Commission, if applicable.
+The Deputy Director may require modifications as part of the approval.
+The Licensee shall file the Deputy Director's approval, together with any plan modifications, with the Commission.